-Uterine fibroids are muscular tumors that grow inside or on the outside of your uterus.
-They grow in your uterus, in the uterine wall, on the surface, or on stalk-like structures inside or outside your uterus.
+Fibroids are benign tumors that grow on or in the muscular walls of the uterus.
+Some fibroid tumors don’t produce any symptoms at all, while others can be severely symptomatic.
+It is common for a woman to have multiple fibroid tumors and it may be difficult to understand which fibroid is causing specific symptoms.
+They grow in the uterus, in the uterine wall, on the surface, or on stalk-like structures inside or outside the uterus.
 They’re usually benign, meaning they are not cancerous, and women who have them are not more susceptible to cancer.
 Fibroids can vary tremendously in size, location and shape.
 Many women never realize they have them, as fibroids often are asymptomatic.

 Fibroids usually show up during your childbearing years, but they can appear at any time.
 Heredity and hormones seem to be the greatest determining factor, with African American women more susceptible.
 Estrogen and progesterone seem to affect the growth of fibroids.
 One theory states that a single stem cell in the smooth muscular tissue of the uterus might begin dividing rapidly to produce these growths.